taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 Tried to make the garbage collector trigger as little as possible using [Unity's suggested techniques](https://docs.unity3d.com/Manual/performance-garbage-collection-best-practices.html).
 It still might have its small impact but we can hope for .NET MAUI someday to adopt a custom [incremental GC-collector](https://docs.unity3d.com/Manual/performance-incremental-garbage-collection.html) that Unity is using.

+There is also still room for improvement on some platforms to marry game canvas update with sharing the UI thread with MAUI bindings and the user input to make updating more smooth.
+Actually thinking towards a dedicated `GameCanvas` to exist along with `Canvas` to sacrifice MAUI bindings for a smooth game experience.

-Would add examples of playing frames from a sprite sheet and separate image files if there would be enough interest from the community.
+When i have spare time would add examples of playing frames from a sprite sheet and separate image files (would be anotehr game) along with playing game music/sounds.

+## _What's New_

+* Windows is using skia3-pre nuget for hardware acceleration, other platforms use stable skia2 nuget.
+* Fixed loop bug that was randomly not removing inactive sprites.

 ## _Licencing_